-Since these teachers would have both ACP data and student survey data in grades 3-5, these teachers would likely fall under Category A. For more detailed explanations regarding the calculation of metrics, see Rules and Procedures for Calculating TEI Evaluation Scores and Effectiveness Levels.
+Since these teachers would have student survey data in grades 3-5, these teachers would likely fall under Category C. For more detailed explanations regarding the calculation of metrics, see Rules and Procedures for Calculating TEI Evaluation Scores and Effectiveness Levels.